Contact Us Today (424) 372-3112

 Mail Fraud

-Mail fraud under 18 U.S.C., Section 1341 is commonly known as postal fraud and similar to wire fraud.
-Since it's federal offense, it's punishable under federal law and the Federal Sentencing Guidelines that carry great weight in Los Angeles federal courts.
+Mail fraud under 18 U.S.C.
+Section 1341 is commonly known as postal fraud and is similar to 18 U.S.C.
+1343 wire fraud.
+Since it's a federal offense, it's punishable under federal law and the Federal Sentencing Guidelines, which carry great weight in Los Angeles federal courts.

-Mail fraud is a serious crime and if convicted, you could be facing up to twenty 20 years of incarceration in a federal prison and substantial fines.
+Mail fraud is a serious crime with severe consequences.
+If convicted, you could face up to twenty-two years of incarceration in a federal prison and substantial fines.

-Additionally, a conviction will often result in substantial collateral consequences, such as finding employment and ineligibility for certain benefits.
+Additionally, a conviction often results in substantial collateral consequences, such as difficulty finding employment and ineligibility for certain benefits.

 Elements of the Crime in a Mail Fraud Case

-The federal prosecutor on the mail fraud case has the burden of proof to obtain a conviction.
-The case must be proven beyond a reasonable doubt, or a doubt based upon ordinary reason and common sense.
+The federal prosecutor in the mail fraud case has the burden of proof to obtain a conviction.
+The case must be proven beyond a reasonable doubt or doubt based upon ordinary reason and common sense.
 They must prove the following elements:

-• You devised or intended to devise a scheme to defraud or to perform fraudulent acts
+• You devised or intended to devise a scheme to defraud or perform fraudulent acts

 • You used the mail for the purpose of executing, or attempting to execute, the fraudulent scheme

-It's important to note that in order to be convicted of mail fraud, you must have specifically intend to deceive or defraud another person.
+It's important to note that in order to be convicted of mail fraud, you must have specifically intended to deceive or defraud another person.

 In cases where the prosecutor can show you participated in a mail fraud scheme, it's not typically sufficient to secure a conviction.
-In other words, the federal prosecutor must also prove you knew about the fraudulent scheme and you goal was to commit fraud.
+In other words, the federal prosecutor must also prove you knew about the fraudulent scheme and that your goal was to commit fraud.

-Prosecutors and investigators will be aggressive in pursuing charges and it can be a fairly long, drawn out and nerve wracking process.
-If an individual is convicted of mail fraud they face stiff fines or imprisonment for up to 20 years, or both.
+Prosecutors and investigators will be aggressive in pursuing charges, and the process can be lengthy, drawn-out, and nerve-wracking.
+If an individual is convicted of mail fraud, they face stiff fines or imprisonment for up to 20 years or both.
+This aggressive nature of federal investigations underscores the urgency of seeking legal help.

-If the violation affects a financial institution like a bank, the fine can go as high as $1,000,000 or imprisonment up to 30 years, or both.
+If the violation affects a financial institution like a bank, the fine can be as high as $1,000,000, imprisonment for up to 30 years, or both.

-Any federal investigation is a serious matter and it is not a situation where you want to go it alone.
-Our legal staff knows how federal prosecutors think and act in this kind of an investigation, and can base our defense on our extensive experience.
+Any federal investigation is a serious matter, and it is not a situation where you want to go it alone.
+Our legal staff, with extensive experience in federal investigations, can provide the strong defense you need in this kind of investigation.

-With over 100 years of combined legal experience, you can be assured that you will be working with a knowledgeable attorney from our firm who will help facilitate the best outcome possible regarding the investigation.
+With over 100 years of combined legal experience, our firm is well-equipped to handle your case.
+You can be assured that you will be working with a knowledgeable attorney who will help facilitate the best outcome possible regarding the investigation.
+This level of expertise should give you confidence in our ability to defend your rights.

 Contact our law firm at the onset of a mail fraud investigation.
 You will be able to meet with an accomplished criminal defense lawyer who can guide you through the process and advise you on what your best legal options are.